solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/distributed-cloud.md

 # Installation guide

-This is your personal guide to install SOLECTRUS on your machine, generated based on your answers to the questions.
+This is your personal guide to install the remote part of SOLECTRUS on your cloud server, generated based on your answers to the questions.

 ## Prerequisites